Myanmar rebels say army ignoring president's ceasefire

 "We already agreed to a ceasefire in 1994 and look at where we are now ...
 We didn't break any agreement," he said, expressing KIA mistrust of central government that has persisted even after Thein Sein took office in 2011 at the head of a quasi-civilian government after half a century of military rule.

-The KIO said in a statement that "the government should reduce offensive operations all over Kachin State instead of suspending operations in La Ja Yang region".
+A statement from the Kachin Independence Organisation, the political wing of the KIA, said "the government should reduce offensive operations all over Kachin State instead of suspending operations in La Ja Yang region".
 Further clarification of its demands was not immediately available.

-Lum Dau said the government was simply buying time and would use any ceasefire to prepare another assault on rebel positions.
+Lum Dau said the government was simply buying time and would use any ceasefire to put troops in place for another assault on rebel positions.

-There was no immediate response from the government to the accusations of continued attacks in La Ja Yang but it said rebels were responsible for violence elsewhere in Kachin.
+There was no immediate response from the government to the rebel accusations of continued attacks in La Ja Yang, but it said rebels were responsible for attacks elsewhere in Kachin at the weekend.

-Presidential spokesman Ye Htut said rebels attacked Kamine police station in the Phakant area early on Saturday, killing two policemen, wounding five and setting the building on fire.
+Presidential spokesman Ye Htut said rebels attacked Kamine police station in the Phakant area in the early hours of Saturday, killing two policemen, wounding five and setting the building on fire.